lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 This means that if the corner of an object is showing in a neighbouring room, but the object's main room is not showing (e.g. a train where the end is in a different room), the object will not be culled.
 The object will only be culled if it is not present in any of the rooms that are visible.

+### Portal Margins
+It is hard to place objects exactly at the edges of rooms, and if we chose to sprawl objects to the adjacent room the moment a portal was crossed (even by a minute amount), there would be an unnecessary amount of sprawling, and more objects would be rendered than we need.
+To counter this, portals have an adjustable leeway, called a `margin` over which an object can cross without being considered in the next room.
+The margin is shown in the editor gizmo as a red translucent area.

+You can set the margin globally in the `RoomManager`, and you can override this margin value in any `Portal` if you need to fine tune things.
+As you edit the margin values in the Inspector, you should see the margins change in the 3d window.

 ### Include in Bound
 The support for objects that are larger than a single room has one side effect - you may not want to include some objects in the calculation of the automatic room bound.
 You can turn this off in the inspector - `CullInstance/IncludeInBound`.